How Long Does It Take to Form an LLC in Indiana (2026)

 Where Can I Check the Status of My Indiana LLC Formation During the Processing Period?

-You can check the status of your Indiana LLC formation during the processing period by contacting the Secretary of State at 317-232-6576 or accessing your Indiana account.
+You can check the status of your Indiana LLC formation during the processing period by calling (317) 232-6576, the phone line for Indiana's business filings office.

 Is There a Difference in Processing Time for Domestic and Foreign LLCs in Indiana?

-There is no difference in processing time for domestic and foreign LLCs in Indiana.
-Your application is reviewed in the order it was received.
+No, there is no difference in processing time for domestic and foreign LLCs in Indiana.
+The Business Services Division reviews every application in the order it's received, regardless of where the LLC was originally formed.

-What Should I Do After My Indiana LLC Is Approved?
+What Should I Do Once My Indiana LLC Formation Clears?

-After your Indiana LLC is approved, consider obtaining an EIN from the Internal Revenue Service, drafting an operating agreement, registering to collect sales tax if selling products, and checking whether your industry requires business licenses or local permits.
+Once your Indiana LLC formation clears, get an EIN from the IRS, draft an operating agreement, register for sales tax if you'll sell taxable goods, and check whether your industry needs a local license.

 References: